rpaul48/pyret-moss/README.md

 Both k and t must be positive, and 0 < k <= t.

 ### Matchmaking
 Once all submissions have been fingerprinted, those with shared fingerprints are paired together.
-If a pair of submissions has a match percentage greater than the "match threshold" argument (default 0%), it will be included in the output.
-Note that a pair's "match percentage" is calculated as the quotient of its number of shared hashes and the maximum number of shared hashes between any two submissions.
+If a pair of submissions has a pair "percentile" greater than the "match threshold" argument (default 0%), it will be included in the output.
+Note that a pair's "percentile" is calculated as the quotient of its number of shared hashes and the maximum number of shared hashes between any two submissions.

 ### Pair Analysis
 Once submissions have been paired and the pairs ordered by number of matches, the overlap must be presented to the user effectively.
 To accomplish this, shared substrings of fingerprints are analyzed, and such substrings are rendered as rows in a given submission pair table in the output.